aregtech/areg-sdk/README.md

 To compile with Visual Studio, use _areg-sdk.sln_
 To compile with Eclipse / GCC, include all projects in _"areg-sdk/dev/xxx"_ folders and, by wish, _"areg-sdk/examples/xxx"_ folders.

 **AREG SDK** is dual-licensed under commercial and free open source licenses.
 The commercial license gives the full rights to create and distribute software on own terms without any open source license obligations.
-For more details of licensing see **_LICENSE.txt_** file.
+For more details of licensing see [LICENSE.txt](https://github.com/aregtech/areg-sdk/blob/master/LICENSE.txt) file.

+For license, support or any additional information, please visit [Aregtech](https://www.aregtech.com/) to contact us.